 Browser Policy

-The DCC shall publish and keep up to date the web browsers and versions which the SMKI Portal interface via a DCC Gateway Connection, and SMKI Portal interface via the Internet supports.
+The DCC shall publish and keep up to date the web browsers and versions which the SMKI Portal interface via a DCC Gateway Connection supports.

 The DCC shall not be required to continue to support any browser versions from which the browser’s vendor removes support.